Heavy Metal (film): Soundtrack

-The soundtrack was released on LP in 1981, but for legal reasons, was not released on CD until 1995.
+The soundtrack was released on LP in 1981; for legal reasons, it was not released on CD until 1995.
 The album peaked at number 12 on the Billboard 200 chart.
 The film's theme song, "Heavy Metal (Takin' a Ride)" was sung by Don Felder.
 It was released as a single in the U.S. and reached number 43 on the Billboard Hot 100 and number five on the Mainstream Rock chart on September 19, 1981.

-Blue Öyster Cult wrote and recorded a song called "Vengeance (The Pact)" for the film, but the producers declined to use the song because the lyrics provided a capsulized summary of the "Taarna" vignette.
+Blue Öyster Cult wrote and recorded a song called "Vengeance (The Pact)" for the film.
+However, the producers declined to use the song because the lyrics provided a capsulized summary of the "Taarna" vignette.
 "Veteran of the Psychic Wars" was used instead.
 Both songs can be found on Blue Öyster Cult's album Fire of Unknown Origin.
 Although used in the film, the songs "Through Being Cool" by Devo and "E5150" by Black Sabbath were not included in the released soundtrack album.
 These songs are on New Traditionalists and Mob Rules, respectively.

 The legal difficulties surrounding the use of some songs in the film delayed its release to home media.
 The production company's use of some songs was limited solely to the theatrical release and soundtrack and did not include home media releases.
 It was not until 1996 that there was an official home media release on VHS when Kevin Eastman, who had bought the publishing rights of Heavy Metal magazine in 1992 and previously contributed to the magazine, reached a settlement with the music copyright holders.

 The original LP contained four tracks per side and was programmed in stackable order (A, D, B, C).

 Rhino Records reissued the two-LP collection in 2017, programmed in standard order (A, B, C, D), as part of their "Rocktober" collection.